terravion/terravion-examples/docs/GET_STARTED.md

 ---
 ## Getting sample fields or data into your account

 The simplest way to get sample data into your account is to have an existing user [share imagery](https://help.terravion.com/how-to-share-my-terravion) with you.
+This could be a co-worker, a client, or even one of our salespeople.

-If you're building a new API connection and do not have any sample imagery, your sales representative can share some data with you, or you can email support@terravion.com
+If you're building a new API connection and do not have any sample imagery, a sales representative can share some data with you: email sales@terravion.com

 ## Other Basic functionality: Getting your User ID